KernelTuner/kernel_tuner/CONTRIBUTING.rst

 #.
 Setup a virtual environment: :bash:`conda create --name kerneltuner python=3.11` (or whatever Python version and environment name you prefer).
 #.
 Activate the virtual environment: :bash:`conda activate kerneltuner`.
     * [Optional] to use the correct environment by default, execute :bash:`conda config --set auto_activate_base false`, and add `conda activate kerneltuner` to your :bash:`.bash_profile` or :bash:`.bashrc`.
     * Make sure that non-Python dependencies are loaded if applicable, such as CUDA, OpenCL or HIP.
 On most clusters it is possible to load (or unload) modules (e.g. CUDA, OpenCL / ROCM).
-For more information, see `Installation <https://kerneltuner.github.io/kernel_tuner/stable/install.html>`__.
+For more information, see :ref:`Installation <installation>`.
     * Do not forget to make sure the paths are set correctly.
 If you're using CUDA, the desired CUDA version should be in :bash:`$PATH`, :bash:`$LD_LIBARY_PATH` and :bash:`$CPATH`.
     * [Optional] the loading of modules and setting of paths is likely convenient to put in your :bash:`.bash_profile` or :bash:`.bashrc`.
 #. `Install Poetry <https://python-poetry.org/docs/#installing-with-the-official-installer>`__: :bash:`curl -sSL https://install.python-poetry.org | python3 -`.